 Implementation Estimate

 The bulk of the implementation costs will be defined by discovery.
-Based on similar CRM implementation projects, we feel like the CRM side will be something between 200 and 300 hours give or take.
-The wide swing in hours in phase one is related to the ill-defined nature of both the integration needs and our role in the integration project.
-Our focus in discovery (as mentioned above) will be to nail down those requirements and our role as it relates to what is needed to integrate the sites with the CRM.
+Based on similar CRM implementation projects, we expect that the CRM side will fall between 200 and 300 hours, give or take.
+The wide swing in hours in Phase 1 is currently under-defined nature of both the integration needs and our role in the integration project.
+Our focus in Discovery (as mentioned above) will be to finalize those requirements and our role as it relates to what is needed to integrate the sites with the CRM.